idafchev/idafchev.github.io/_posts/2017-07-11-http_steganography.md

 ```
 The idea was that the traffic should look as real HTTP traffic as it can.
 The current PoC only sends predefined GET requests.

 My PoC could be improved alot and make the traffic look as legitimate HTTP traffic as possible.
 For example the traffic could be predefined such that it simulates normal user activity.
 The server returns a real page, then other requests are sent to download the files and pictures from that page, after that other resources are requested from the site as if a real user is browsing it.
 All those requests can carry hidden data, and server responses could also hide data, not only in the headers but in the body (webpage source) too.
-The website should be non-malicious and look legitimate.

 This technique could be made ineffective with http traffic normalization and anomaly detection.